singlecla/singlecla/cla.md

 ### Others' Work

-When I make contributions including work that others have the legal rights to license copyrights and patents in:
+When I make contributions including work that others have the legal rights to license intellectual property rights in:

 1. I promise to mention in comments to my pull requests when that work isn't clearly licensed under permissive open license terms that Blue Oak Council rates "bronze" or better at <https://blueoakcouncil.org/list>.